l77l77/mbaytas.github.io/README.md

 I am currently curious about the following:

 **How to be a scholar-entrepreneur, or a "self-employed professor"?**
-**How to foster a community where entrepreneurs, academics, and craftspeople work in synergy?**
+**How to foster a community where entrepreneurs, academics, and craftspeople think in synergy?**

 I produce [Design Discipline](http://designdisciplin.com), a long-term research project and online publication that was born to prove that both of these things are possible.